AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 python3 run.py -m PCA -i ./data/x_data.csv
 python3 run.py -m compare -i ./data/x_data.csv
 ```
-Then based on this comparesion if you find that the RF is the best model is RF is the best  so we make another tool
+Then based on this comparison if you find that the RF is the best model is RF is the best  so we make another tool
 In this step we wanted So here we want to make models

 ```python